Find Trade Colleges

 About 81% of the students majoring in medical assisting at the school are women while 19% are male.

-A rank of #2 on this year’s list means Fayetteville Technical Community College is a great place for allied health & medical assisting services students working on their associate degree.
+Out of the 44 schools in North Carolina that were part of this year’s ranking, Fayetteville Technical Community College landed the # 2 spot on the list.
 Located in the medium-sized city of Fayetteville, FTCC is a public school with a fairly large student population.

 Women make up 85% of the medical assisting majors at the school.